aleksei-berezkin/typique/docs/Configuration.md

 ### path

 The name of the output file relative to the directory that contains `tsconfig.json`.
 Defaults to `./typique-output.css`.
-Only used if `perFileCss` is `false`.
+Only has effect if `perFileCss` is `false`.

 ### perFileCss

 Whether to generate a separate CSS file for each `.ts` and `.tsx` file.
 Defaults to `false`.
-Setting this option to `true` makes the following options ineffective:
+Setting this option to `true` makes the `path` option ineffective.

-- `path`
-- `sourceFileNames`

-The CSS file names are derived from the source file names by replacing the `.ts` or `.tsx` extension with `.css`, e.g. `app/page.tsx` becomes `app/page.css`.
+The CSS file names are derived from the source file names by replacing the extension with `.css`, e.g. `app/page.tsx` becomes `app/page.css`.

 **Warning!** Any exiting CSS files will be overwritten.

 ### sourceFileNames

-Only used if `perFileCss` is `false`.
 Writes comments to the output file:

 ```css
 /* src: app/page.tsx */